- Location: Maryland

 - Scrap Processing License

-Your dealer license is valid for one year.
+Your dealer license is valid for 2 years.
 You should receive a renewal packet about 60 days before your license expires.
 Fill out the forms and return them to the MVA, along with applicable fees.

 All requested documents and fees should be submitted at least 15 days before your current license expires.
 Otherwise, the MVA will assume your business is no longer valid.